By Akanksha Singh

 “Antibiotic resistance organisms are now found in the community,” says Dr. Rice, “meaning any bacterial infection may have antibiotic resistance from the time you contract the bacteria.”

 Urine cultures help let you know what antibiotic your body’s sensitive to.
-It’s also ridiculously important to actually complete the full course of antibiotics prescribed by your physician, and to know what medication or antibiotics you’ve take in the past to help with future treatment.
+It’s also ridiculously important to actually complete the full course of antibiotics prescribed by your physician, and to know what medication or antibiotics you’ve taken in the past to help with future treatment.

 But, just so ya know: there are no home remedies for curing a UTI

 Cranberry juice does not treat UTIs and there are zero home remedies for treatment (tons of prevention ones though; read on).
 None.
 Zip.
 Zilch.
 Head straight to your doctor for an antibiotic treatment plan suitable to you.

 Preventing UTIs is easy (kinda), so you don’t have to worry about recurrence to begin with

 Depending on what’s causing your UTI(s), prevention is pretty straightforward.
 Be sure to: